Breathing is one of the easiest ways to improve your running performance. This article shows you how to breathe while running.

 It’s hard to breathe while running.
 And it’s even harder to breathe deeply.

-Shallow breathing is common among runners, and it can lead to chest pain and tightness in the lungs.
-“The more you run, the more you develop a habit of shallow breathing,” says Michael Sachs, MD, an associate professor of medicine at Harvard Medical School and a member of the Boston Marathon Medical Team.
+Shallow breathing is common among runners, leading to chest pain and lung tightness.
+“The more you run, the more you develop a habit of shallow breathing,” says Michael Sachs, MD, an associate professor of medicine at Harvard Medical School and a Boston Marathon Medical Team member.

-Shallow breathing occurs when your chest rises and falls quickly but your stomach barely moves at all.
-This means that you’re not getting enough oxygen into your bloodstream because you aren’t taking deep breaths that fill your diaphragm (the muscle below your lungs).
+Shallow breathing occurs when your chest rises and falls quickly, but your stomach barely moves.
+This means you’re not getting enough oxygen into your bloodstream because you aren’t taking deep breaths that fill your diaphragm (the muscle below your lungs).
 Your heart has to work harder to pump blood through your body when you’re running if it’s not getting enough oxygen from each breath.
-That can make you feel tired and short of breath even though you’ve been exercising for only a short time.
+That can make you feel tired and short of breath even though you’ve been exercising for a short time.

 Breathing pattern

 The best way to become aware of how you should be breathing is by practicing mindful meditation or yoga.
-These activities teach you how to control your breathing as well as pay attention to your body’s signals while exercising.
-They also help relieve stress and improve overall health and wellbeing – two things that can make a huge difference in how easily you run and how fast you go!
+These activities teach you to control your breathing and observe your body’s signals while exercising.
+They also help relieve stress and improve overall health and well-being – two things that can make a huge difference in how easily and fast you run!

 How you breathe is based on what feels the most comfortable for yourself.

-Now that you know how to breathe while running, it’s important to point out that your breathing technique is going to depend on what feels the most comfortable for yourself.
-You can breathe through both your nose and mouth, or only one at a time.
+Now that you know how to breathe while running, it’s important to point out that your breathing technique will depend on what feels the most comfortable.
+You can breathe through your nose and mouth or only one at a time.
 Some people prefer to inhale through their nose and exhale through their mouth, while others do it in reverse.
-It’s completely up to you!
+It’s entirely up to you!

-When we run, we tend not to pay as much attention as we should when we are breathing—especially if it feels natural.
-We don’t think about which nostril we’re breathing through or whether our chest is rising and falling with each inhale/exhale cycle; instead, we just do what’s easiest (sometimes this means holding our breath!).
-But if you’re having trouble getting enough oxygen in during those long runs or feeling dizzy after jogging around the block once too often, then maybe now would be a good time for some self-reflection on how exactly this process should work without causing any damage over time.
+When we run, we tend not to pay as much attention as we should when breathing—especially if it feels natural.
+We don’t think about which nostril we’re breathing through or whether our chest rises and falls with each inhales/exhales cycle; instead, we do what’s easiest (sometimes, this means holding our breath!).
+But if you’re having trouble getting enough oxygen during those long runs or feeling dizzy after jogging around the block once too often, then maybe now would be a good time for self-reflection on how exactly this process should work without causing any damage over time.

 Conclusion

 So there you have it, a few different ways to breathe during your next workout!
-Remember, there’s no one-size-fits-all rule here, and it’s not going to make or break your performance if you do it wrong.
+Remember, there’s no one-size-fits-all rule here, and it won’t make or break your performance if you do it wrong.
 We recommend trying out various methods and seeing what feels the most comfortable.
-This will help develop good habits and prevent any injuries that could be caused by overworking specific muscles in your body.
+This will help develop good habits and prevent injuries caused by overworking specific muscles.